SpesRobotics/spes_autonomy/xarm_bringup/README.md

 ## Notes

-- Ensure that you have the necessary dependencies installed and that your ROS 2 environment is properly configured.
+- Ensure that you have the necessary dependencies installed
-- For any issues or further assistance, please refer to the documentation or contact the maintainers.